AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/pdf-extract-api/quickstarts/python/index.md

 At this point, we've installed the Python SDK for Adobe PDF Services API as a dependency for our project and have copied over our credentials files.

-Our application will take a PDF, `Adobe Extract API Sample.pdf` (downloadable from [here](/Adobe%20Extract%20API%20Sample.pdf) and extract it's contents.
+Our application will take a PDF, `Adobe Extract API Sample.pdf` (included with the Python sample project), and extract its contents.
 The results will be saved as a ZIP file, `ExtractTextInfoFromPDF.zip`.
 We will then parse the results from the ZIP and print out the text of any `H1` headers found in the PDF.

 4) In your editor, open the directory where you previously copied the credentials.
 Create a new file, `extract.py`.